psychemedia/pentrich-uprising/resources/80_leeds_mercury.md

 ---

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000076/18120725/009/0003
-## Leeds Mercury - Saturday 25 July 1812
+Leeds Mercury - Saturday 25 July 1812

 YORKSHIRE SUMMER ASSIZES

-The Assizes were opened at York, on Saturday last, by Baron Wood and Mr. Justice Bayley, the latter of whom presides at the Crown end.

-https://www.britishnewspaperarchive.co.uk/viewer/bl/0000076/18120725/009/0003 Leeds Mercury - Saturday 25 July 1812

-Yorkshire Summer Assizes

-The Assizes were opened at York, on Saturday last, by Baron Wood and Mr. Justice Bayley, the latter of who presides at the Coren End.
+The Assizes were opened at York, on Saturday last, by Baron Wood and Mr. Justice Bayley, the latter of who presides at the Crown End.

 [Mr. Justice Bayley, addressing the Jury]